Eliteserien: Honoured clubs

 Clubs in European football are commonly honoured for winning multiple league titles and a representative golden star is sometimes placed above the club badge to indicate the club having won 10 league titles.
 In Norway the star symbolizes 10 Eliteserien titles.
 Rosenborg was the first team to introduce a star when they won their 10th title in 1995.
 No club has introduced a star since 2006, when Rosenborg won their 20th league title to put a second star on their badge.
-The clubs closest to their first are Fredrikstad with 9 Eliteserien titles and Viking with 8 Eliteserien titles.
+The clubs closest to their first are Fredrikstad and Viking with 9 Eliteserien titles each.
 The following table is ordered after number of stars followed by number of Eliteserien titles.